finos/open-source-readiness/docs/bok/Activities/Level-2/Supply-Chain-Security.md

 - https://openssf.org/blog/2022/09/27/the-united-states-securing-open-source-software-act-what-you-need-to-know/ (govt sector)
 - find the UK act that also does this.

+Regarding threat models: I think this is something we could review as a group.

+There are some here: https://cloud.google.com/software-supply-chain-security/docs/attack-vectors Some on page 6 of this: https://github.com/ossf/s2c2f/blob/main/specification/Secure_Supply_Chain_Consumption_Framework_(S2C2F).pdf
+And some in The Mitre Att&ck Model
+Probably more in FS-ISAC (although as a non-member I can't read it) Also, a talk I attended by Eclipse Foundation detailed a few others that seem novel.
+Is there a definitively maintained list anywhere?

+Also useful:

+SLSA
+Supply Chain Best Practices

+OpenSSF

 tbd: break into _incoming_ and _outgoing_

 include: